Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 - Using popular, mainstream characters, titles, and themes for ministry purposes without licensing purchase

-Children’s Ministry Magazine conducted an exclusive survey of 260 children’s ministers in churches across the U.S. to find out what they know—and how they feel—about copyrights.
+Children’s Ministry Magazine conducted an exclusive survey of 260 children’s ministers.
+We asked churches across the U.S. what they know—and how they feel—about copyrights.
 What we found was surprising, encouraging, and alarming.

 When it comes to a basic grasp of copyright compliance, the people we surveyed were split.
 They say they either understand and comply with copyright issues or they admit to feeling generally clueless about them.
-In our survey, 54 percent of children’s ministers say they feel well-equipped regarding copyright rules for print products, movies, and music.
-That leaves 42 percent who say they don’t know what complying with copyrights means, and 4 percent who admit they know they’re supposed to comply with copyrights—but they choose not to.
+54 percent of children’s ministers say they feel well-equipped regarding copyright rules for print products, movies, and music.
+That leaves 42 percent who say they don’t know what complying with copyrights means.
+Even worse, there’s 4 percent who admit they know they’re supposed to comply with copyrights—but they choose not to.

 It’s important from a ministry perspective to get to the bottom of some common misconceptions.